sergiotabanelli/mysqlnd_ms/README.md

 >**WORK IN PROGRESS**

 ## PHP7.x and PHP8.x porting
-The `mymysqlnd_ms` extension has been tested on PHP5.x (5.5, 5.6) and PHP7.x (7.0, 7.1, 7.2, 7.3, 7.4, 8.0, 8.1) with no ZTS and ONLY ON LINUX (centos 7 but i hope it works on any linux distribution).
+The `mymysqlnd_ms` extension has been tested on PHP5.x (5.5, 5.6), PHP7.x (7.0, 7.1, 7.2, 7.3, 7.4) and PHP8.x (8.0, 8.1) with no ZTS and ONLY ON LINUX (centos 7 but i hope it works on any linux distribution).
 Requires libxm2, libmemcached and php json extension.

 ## INSTALL
 * Download or clone from Github.